What is the point of a citation system? Avoiding Plagairism

 Increasingly, the Internet is being used for research.
 Because everything looks the same on the screen, it is important to figure out what exactly you are looking at.
 Sometimes, you are using information from a website that only has a couple of pages with no named author and which are clearly written for that website.
 In that case, your source is the website.
 Nowadays, these limited websites are not very common.
 Remember that the point of a citation system is to tell the reader where you found the information so that the reader can access the source.
 In a website that has more than a couple of pages, the reader would have difficulty finding the information.

 When you are using an article or articles posted to a website or a specific page or pages in a website, your source is the particular article(s) or pages(s) just like an article in a newspaper and not the website.
 If there is a separate author, refer to the source by the author’s last name, just as with any other source.
 If there is no named author, refer to the source by the title of the article or page in quotation marks.
-See How to cite a source when there is no named author regarding capitalization.

 Page Numbers: When and how to use; When you don’t know the actual page number

 The requirement to use a page number in MLA style refers to the actual page number in the original hard copy publication.
 The rule to use a page number does not apply to poetry or plays.
 See section below for details.

 Sources created only for an online presentation do not have the type of page numbers to which the rule to use page numbers applies even when we have to click through a sequence of “pages.”
 The reason we should not use these website page numbers is that the pagination does not necessarily appear the same on everyone’s computer.
 What one person sees as page two could be page three on someone else’s computer.

 When an article that was originally printed in a hard copy publication is posted, usually, there is no page number since it is an html format.
 If it is uploaded as a .pdf, the page number will appear.

 When we don’t know the page number the particular information was printed on in the original hard copy publication, don’t use a page number.